ubports/docs.ubports.com/contribute/documentation.rst

 If all went well, you can enter the ``_build/html`` directory and open ``index.html`` to view the UBports documentation.

 If you have trouble building the docs, the first thing to try is deleting the build environment.
 Run ``rm -r ~/ubportsdocsenv`` and try the build again.
 Depending on when you first used the build script, you may need to run the ``rm`` command with ``sudo``.

-Remember to `update translations`_, then commit your changes and submit a pull request.

 Alternative methods to contribute
 ---------------------------------